 Collars, Leashes, and Harnesses for Dogs

-Dog collars, harnesses, and leashes may not be the most glamorous accessories in the canine world, but a sturdy collar and leash might be the two most important purchases you ever make for your dog.
+Explore Orvis dog collars, leashes, and harnesses and find the best options in these essential accessories, made to our high standards and yours.
+These dog basics may not be the most glamorous accessories in the canine world, but a sturdy collar and leash might be the two most important purchases you ever make for your dog.
 Sub-par parts and faulty design can spell immediate peril to your companion’s well-being.
 Whether you’re near a busy intersection, deep in the woods, or training your dog, he’s only one material failure away from losing you.
 A dependable Orvis dog collar or harness and leash are essential for enjoying a carefree outing with your canine companion.
-Explore our collection to find the best options for your dog.
+Browse our collection to find sturdy, reliable, and even attractive options for your dog.

 Types of Dog Collars